 5).
 Indian Clothes

-If you go to stores in the United States or Europe, you would have observed that the majority of the cotton clothes are sourced from India.
+If you go to stores in the United States or Europe, you would have observed that the majority of cotton clothes are sourced from India.
 So, while you’re out there, why not seize the opportunity to pick up some ready-made outfits?
 In India, you can get Mulmul tunics, cotton bottoms, boho dresses, and linen shirts/tops just about everywhere.
 Jaipur, Goa, & Delhi are places where you can buy them at very affordable rates.
 Delhi is the hub for western, Indo-western, and Indian apparel if you’re searching for superior quality and styles.
 High-end American retailers like Urban Outfitters, Free People, and Anthropologie carry comparable merchandise.
 Check out Delhi’s top markets for shopping.
 Sarees are difficult to wear, but you can always buy Indian tunics, salwars, dhotis, and kurtas and wear them in your homeland.

 6).
 Indian Jewelry

 Indians are totally enamored with gold and gold jewelry.
-The women here are always seen wearing some type of precious ornaments.
+The women here are always seen wearing some type of precious ornament.
 Indian jewelry is sculpted in brass, silver, gold, and platinum.
 They are intricately crafted and adorned with gemstones, enamel, pearls, and diamonds.
 If you want to buy gold ornaments, India is a good option.
 Prices are substantially lower here than in the Western world due to cheaper labor costs.
 However, always check to see if the ornaments are hallmarked, as many counterfeit items are sold.